dustinmoris/Firewall/README.md

 dotnet add [PROJECT] package Firewall --package-directory [PACKAGE_CIRECTORY]
 ```

-Then add the Firewall middleware to your ASP.NET Core `Startup` class and register all dependencies:
+Then add the Firewall middleware to your ASP.NET Core `Startup` class:

 ```csharp
 using Firewall;